Dmytro Yarosh: Public image

 Yarosh is a controversial figure.
 In Russia's state-run media he has been described as a "radical nationalist".
 Mainstream Western media has generally called him a radical or extreme nationalist.
-Some mainstream and left-wing sources have denounced him as a "fascist".
+Some mainstream and far-left sources have denounced him as a "fascist".

 Reactions in Russia

 On 12 March 2014, an editor of privately owned Lenta.ru website, Galina Timchenko, was fired by the company's owner Alexander Mamut for publishing a link to an interview with Yarosh he gave two days earlier, after Russian media regulatory agency Roskomnadzor formally warned the Lenta.ru website for publishing this link.
 In this interview Yarosh said: "Sooner or later, we are doomed to fight a war with [the] Moscow empire".

 Criminal charges

-On 1 March 2014 Right Sector's page on Russian online social networking service VKontakte showed an entry with Dmytro Yarosh's alleged appeal to Doku Umarov, a Chechen militant guerrilla leader associated with Al-Qaeda, for support of Ukraine.
+On 1 March 2014, Right Sector's page on Russian online social networking service VKontakte showed an entry with Dmytro Yarosh's alleged appeal to Doku Umarov, a Chechen militant guerrilla leader associated with Al-Qaeda, for support of Ukraine.

 On 2 March 2014, Right Sector's spokesman Art Skoropadskyi denied the message was posted and approved by Yarosh.
 According to the spokesman, this alleged appeal to Umarov appeared on Right Sector's VKontakte webpage after one of its administrator's accounts was hacked.
 VKontakte blocks the page at a request of an Attorney General of Russia.
-On 11 March 2014 Russian State Duma deputy Valery Rashkin urged Russian special services to "follow Mossad examples" and assassinate leaders of Right sector Dmytro Yarosh and Oleksandr Muzychko.
+On 11 March 2014, Russian State Duma deputy Valery Rashkin urged Russian special services to "follow Mossad examples" and assassinate leaders of Right sector Dmytro Yarosh and Oleksandr Muzychko.

-On 12 March 2014 an infamous Basmanny court of Moscow has issued an arrest warrant of Yarosh in absentia alleging public calls for terrorism.
+On 12 March 2014, an infamous Basmanny court of Moscow has issued an arrest warrant of Yarosh in absentia alleging public calls for terrorism.

 In March 2014 Investigative Committee of Russia has launched a criminal case against Yarosh, and some members (including party leader Oleh Tyahnybok) of Svoboda and UNA-UNSO, for "organising an armed gang" that had allegedly fought against Russian 76th Guards Air Assault Division in the First Chechen War and for "public calls for extremism and public calls for terrorism".
 Yarosh has been placed on an international wanted list by Interpol at the request of the Russian Federation on 25 July 2015.
 The charge last alleges he "incriminated [himself by making] public appeals to terrorism and extremism."
 These two actions are a crime according to Russian criminal code (205th and 280th articles, respectively).
 Yarosh has been placed on an international wanted list by the Russian Federation.
 This initially made him the only person wanted internationally after the beginning of the conflict between Ukraine and Russia in 2014.

 Since 2 January 2016 Yarosh's name can not be found on the international wanted list that is visible on Interpol's website.